csye6225-eashan-roy/webapp/README.md

 -- Shell provisioner to move systemd service file to /etc/systemd/system/webapp.service, and start the service

-- Created Service Account in GCP for GitHub actions to deploy Packer image
+- Created Service Account in GCP for GitHub actions to deploy Packer image [added this service account credentials as GitHub organization repository secret, and used them in the github actions workflow so that Github actions can use it to deploy packer image to GCP]

 - Added new GitHub Actions workflow for status check (gets triggered on raising a PR from fork/feature to org/main)